Date Posted: 15/3/20

 Not surprisingly the 3rd game in the Luigi’s Mansion series of games, this version is on the Nintendo Switch and features co-op game play.
 The game was released in October 2019 for the Switch console.
 I haven’t played the previous two games so have no idea how this one compares to them but I will give my opinions on it regardless.
 I will also say right off the bat that I have not finished the game as of time of writing so as usual if there is anything to add at a later stage that will appear in an update.

 Recently Abbie acquired a Nintendo Switch because she is very excited about the prospect of Animal Crossing being released next Friday.
-The game that came with the console was Luigi’s Mansion 3 and started working through the game despite getting frustrated and quitting any game she has ever played that involves any form of challenge.
+The game that came with the console was Luigi’s Mansion 3 and she started working through the game despite getting frustrated and quitting any game she has ever played that involves any form of challenge.
 Personally I was quite happy for her to have something of her own to play as this would free me up to do other things rather than lavish her with attention constantly.
 Oh, how naive that hope would turn out to be...

 The gist of the game is that Mario, Peach, some Toads and Luigi are on their way to a hotel when they are attacked by King Boo.
 Mario and Co are sealed inside paintings but Luigi manages to escape to the hotel’s basement.
 He is able to find a vacuum that can suck up ghosts and rescues Professor E. Gadd.
-The Professor aids him in his quest to save his brother, Peach and the others but allowing him to create a doppelganger made of lime-goo named Gooigi.
+The Professor aids him in his quest to save his brother, Peach and the others by allowing him to create a doppelganger made of lime-goo named Gooigi.

 If Luigi is to rescue his brother and friends he must work his way through the haunted hotel defeating ghosts before confronting his old enemy King Boo...

 So the plot of the game I only know from the Wikipedia page.
-Abbie started playing the game on the screen the Switch itself whilst I was playing Red Dead Online or just doing something else.
+Abbie started playing the game on the the Switch screen itself whilst I was playing Red Dead Online or just doing something else.
 She was working towards unlocking a Co-Op mode in which one characters controls Luigi and the other Gooigi.
 She was getting frustrated with some of the mechanics but worked her way through until she had unlocked Co-Op at which point she asked me to play alongside her.
 Initially I declined and chose to offer suggestions from the background until I decided it would be more fun to play.

 I was Gooigi and quickly learned that whilst he does have a health meter he is effectively immortal as if his health does drop to zero he simply respawns.
 Luigi on the other hand does die if his health drops to nothing.
 Gooigi is stored in a container on Luigi’s back and it does look like Luigi is either pooping him out or sucking him back in when Gooigi returns to the container.
 There are also areas that only Gooigi can enter so the game play does mean that both players have a purpose when completing the levels.